Phú Mỹ Hưng Urban Area: Location

-Phú Mỹ Hưng is located along Nguyễn Văn Linh Boulevard, an arterial route through the South Saigon area included District 7, 8 and Bình Chánh; run from Tân Thuận bridge to National Route 1 and directly connected to Ho Chi Minh City–Trung Luong Expressway.
+Phú Mỹ Hưng is located along Nguyễn Văn Linh Boulevard, an arterial route through the South Saigon area included District 7, 8 and Bình Chánh; run from Tân Thuận bridge to National Route 1 and directly connected to Ho Chi Minh City–Trung Luong Expressway and Ben Luc – Long Thanh Expressway.
 It is spread over 3,300 hectares of land.
 The area used to be dense marshland and is defined by many waterways.

 The whole area divided into 5 subzones, named as: A, B, C, D, E.

 History

 The Phú Mỹ Hưng development was founded in 1993 by the Phu My Hung Development Corporation (Vietnamese: Công ty TNHH Phát triển Phú Mỹ Hưng), a joint venture between the Taiwanese CT & D group and the HCMC Government.
 The development was planned and has won awards on its urban planning.
 Since the late 1990s Phu My Hung has grown in size and population.

 Every year since 2006 the Lawrence Ting Charity Walk has been held in Phú Mỹ Hưng – raising a total of $1.7m (up to 2023).
 It is hosted by the Phu My Hung Development Corporation.